-Comfortable and convenient living quarters are available on campus: Easterling and Threlkeld Halls for women; and
+Comfortable and convenient living quarters are available on campus: Easterling, Threlkeld and Mavericks Halls for women; and Bush-Duvall, Boehme and Mavericks Halls for men on the Tonkawa campus and one wing each for women and men in EB Hall, Lankard Hall and Jets

-Markley, Bush-Duvall, and Boehme Halls for men on the Tonkawa campus and one wing each for women and men in EB Hall, Lankard Hall for women, and Elliott-Goulter Apartments on the Enid campus.
+Hall and Elliott-Goulter Apartments on the Enid campus.
 In 2016, new residence halls opened-Mavericks Hall in Tonkawa and Jets Hall in Enid, both offering wings for men and women residents.
-A residence hall application must be completed and returned, along with a room deposit, to the Office of Student Affairs.
+A residence hall application must be completed on the myNOC portal, along with a room deposit. to the Office of Student Affairs.
 Room assignments are made in the Office of Student Affairs.
 The room deposit is non-refundable.
 Students in the NOC/OSU Gateway Program are eligible to reside in OSU housing when space is available.
 All NOC students, unless 21 years of age or married, are required to live in college housing.
 Students are not bound by this rule if they are commuting from their parents' or guardians' home.
 Food services are catered in the Maverick Cafeteria at Tonkawa and in the Jets Cafeteria at Enid.
 All students living in a residence hall must purchase a 200 block or 250 block meal plan.
-Students who do not live in the residence halls may purchase meals in the cafeteria on a cash basis daily or pre-purchase meals with a punch-card ticket.
+Students who do not live in the residence halls may purchase meals in the cafeteria on a cash basis daily or pre-purchase meal blocks in the Student Affairs office.